 Canal Saint-Martin – 10th and 11th districts

 In the movie: Amélie usually goes there to do some stone skipping.

 Today: This 4.5km long canal connects the La Villette basin to the Port de l’Arsenal.
 It was inaugurated in 1825, and its purpose was to take drinking water to Paris.
-It has been a historic monument since 1993 and Parisians can enjoy it as soon as the sun comes up.
+The Canal Saint-Martin has been a historic monument since 1993 and Parisians can enjoy it as soon as the sun comes up.
 You can enjoy a drink or do some stone skipping like Amélie Poulain.
 It was entirely cleaned in April 2016 and looks brand new.
-Swimming should be authorized by next summer.

 In the movie: Amélie Poulain lives near this station, and most of the scenes take place in its surroundings.